latitudegames/Scripting/README.md

 https://www.codecademy.com/courses/introduction-to-javascript

 ## History
-You have access to (but can't modify) the `history` object which is a list of the previous actions of the player and of the AI including the action type.
+You have access to (but can't modify) the `history` object which is a list of the previous actions of the player and of the AI, including the action type.

 ## Memory
 You have access to (but can't modify) the `memory` object which is the current user defined memory.